by-student-2017/QM2Thermo/README.md

 - This method provides a way to **map complex phonon DOS to an effective Debye temperature**, useful for simplified modeling.
 - The accuracy depends on the quality of the phonon DOS and the resolution of the search grid.
+- Initially, we tried a binary search method, but it didn't work because the Cv at phonon DOS and the Cv at Debye temperature didn't match in all regions.
+Therefore, we simply changed the Debye temperature little by little and selected the Debye temperature with the best Cv match.
+The current method is simple and robust, but there is room for improvement.

 ---